GoogleCloudPlatform/enterprise-knowledge-solution/README.md

 1. You have already completed [Create or select a Google Cloud project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) and ensured that [billing is enabled for your Google Cloud project](https://cloud.google.com/billing/docs/how-to/verify-billing-enabled#console).

 1. This example code is deployed through terraform using the identity of a least privilege service account.
 To create this service account, your user identity must have [IAM Roles](https://cloud.google.com/iam/docs/roles-overview) on your project:
+    - Organization Policy Admin
+    - Project IAM Admin
     - Service Account Admin
-    - Project IAM Admin
+    - Service Account Token Creator
     - Service Usage Admin
-    - Organization Policy Viewer

 1. Validate whether the following Organization Policies are enforced on this project, which can conflict with deploying the web-UI interface.
 >>>>>>> 5760ebf (Fixed permission issues to create Images in AR that relied on legacy (deprecated) Cloud Build SA)